josherrickson/stata2/stata_markdown/07-survey-data.md

 One major strength of Stata is the ease with which it can analyze data sets arising from complex sample surveys.
 When working with data collected from a sample with a complex design (anything above and beyond a simple random sample of a population, where the sample design involves clustering and stratification of sampled elements, and multiple stages of sampling), standard statistical analysis procedures that assume a simple random sample
-(such as everything we've discussed so far) will result in very biased estimates of statistics that do no take the design of the sample into account.
+(such as everything we've discussed so far) will result in very biased estimates of statistics that do not take the design of the sample into account.
 Two major problems arise when survey data is analyzed without taking the design into account:

 1. Representation